-Long -Term Cur rent 31st March 2014 £'000 31st March 2013 £'000 31st March 2014 £'000 31st March 2013 £'000 Financial liabilities 72,909 71,889 4,009 4,760 Finance lease liabilities 9,029 1,359 358 404 Financial Assets 189 212 4,691 4,012 Soft loans provided (included in financial assets above) 53 61 24 30
+Long -Term Cur ırrent 31st March 2015 £'000 31st March 2014 £'000 31st March 2015 £'000 31st March 2014 £'000 Financial liabilities 72,195 72,909 12,544 4,009 Finance lease liabilities 8,694 9,029 405 358 Financial Assets 152 189 14,668 4,691 Soft loans provided (included in financial assets above) 26 53 15 24

 - Under accounting requirements the carrying value of the financial instrument value is shown in the Balance Sheet which includes the principal amount borrowed or lent and further adjustments for breakage costs or stepped interest loans (measured by an effective interest rate calculation) including accrued interest.
 Accrued interest is shown separately in current assets/liabilities where the payments/receipts are due within one year.
-The effective interest rate is effectively accrued interest receivable under the instrument, adjusted for the amortisation of any premiums or discounts reflected in the purchase price.

-- The Council has made loans to voluntary organisations and to staff under the Assisted Car Purchase Scheme at less than market rates (soft loans).
-In addition loans have been made to the Hinckley Museum and Atkins Cafe to cover repairs to the property and equipment.
+The effective interest rate is effectively accrued interest receivable under the instrument, adjusted for the amortisation of any premiums or discounts reflected in the purchase price. - The Council has made loans to staff under the assisted car/cycle and season ticket purchase schemes at less than market rates (soft loans).
+In addition loans were made to the Hinckley Museum and Atkins Cafe to cover repairs to the property and equipment but these have been repaid in full in year.
 When soft loans are made, a loss is recorded in the Comprehensive Income and Expenditure Statement (debited to the appropriate service) for the present value of the interest that will be foregone over the life of the instrument, resulting in a lower amortised cost than the outstanding principal.
 Interest is credited at a marginally higher effective rate of interest than the rate receivable from the voluntary organisations, with the difference serving to increase the amortised cost of the loan in the Balance Sheet.
-Statutory provisions require that the impact of soft loans on the General Fund Balance is the interest receivable for the financial year - the reconciliation of amounts debited and credited to the Comprehensive Income and Expenditure Statement to the net gain required against the General Fund Balance is managed by a transfer to or from the Financial Instruments Adjustment Account in the Movement in Reserves Statement.
+Statutory provisions require that the impact of soft loans on the General Fund Balance is the interest receivable for the financial year the reconciliation of amounts debited and credited to the Comprehensive Income and Expenditure Statement to the net gain required against the General Fund Balance is managed by a transfer to or from the Financial Instruments Adjustment Account in the Movement in Reserves Statement.

-Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a charge made to the Comprehensive Income and Expenditure Statement.
+Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a charge is made to the Comprehensive Income and Expenditure Statement.